-Those who want help planning and conducting a GDPR-compliant risk assessment should take a look at the risk assessment software tool vsRisk™.
-It helps organisations conduct an information security risk assessment efficiently and easily, eliminating the need for spreadsheets, which are prone to user input errors and can be difficult to set up and maintain.
+Our risk assessment software tool vsRisk™ helps organisations conduct an information security risk assessment efficiently and easily, eliminating the need for spreadsheets, which are prone to user input errors and can be difficult to set up and maintain.

 The software tool is: